MBurtu/d3-skewT-logP/README.md

 ### Dependencies
 - d3 v.5
-- Jquery
+- jQuery
 - Google maps api

-### To do
-- Settings where user can change units, domain etc.
-- Virtual temperature correction
+- Font Awesome

 ### Known bugs
 - Date grid is not generated correctly when transitioning to and from summer time.